cmd410/Rena/README.md

 Its not a framework.
 It does not enforce certain project structure or anything like that.
 Its just a small virtual machine that interprets code, how you integrate it in your project is completely up to you.

-> Rena is still in active development, some features might be missing or buggy, **Not recommended for production** yet.
+> Rena is still in active development, some features might buggy, **Not recommended for production** yet.
 If you are experiencing problems, report them in the issues tab, I'll try to fix everything as fast as I can.
 You can also request features, of course.